NeuralSens: Sensitivity Analysis of Neural Networks: Conclusions

-The main objective of the package is helping the user to understand how the neural network uses the input to predict the output.
-This information could be useful to simplify the neural network structure by erasing the inputs which are not used to predict the output.
-It could also give a deeper understanding on the problem and the relationship among variables. \pkg{NeuralSens} is another tool from among other several methods for exploratory data analysis and model evaluation, and it could be used with other packages (\cite{beck_neuralnettools_2018}) to obtain optimal information about the neural network model.
+The main objective of the package is to help the user to understand how the neural network uses the inputs to predict the output.
+This information may be useful for simplifying the neural network structure by eliminating the inputs which have no effect on the output.
+It could also provide a deeper understanding on the problem and the relationship among variables. \pkg{NeuralSens} is another tool among several other methods for exploratory data analysis and model evaluation, and it can be used with other packages (\cite{beck_neuralnettools_2018}, \cite{pdp}) to obtain more information on the neural network model.
+Nevertheless, it must be noted that sensitivity analysis using partial derivatives provides information about variable relationships such as pdp or ICE plots significantly faster.
+Moreover, it also provides variable importance measures like Garson's or Olden's methods and these measures are independent of the neural structure and training conditions of the model as long as it predicts the output with enough precision.

-Future versions of the package may include additional functionalities as: \begin{itemize} \item Parallelizing the sensitivity calculations when workers registered to work in parallel are detected. \item Calculate the sensitivities of the output variables with respect to the output of hidden neurons, in order to obtain the importance of each hidden neuron and help with the selection of the optimal network architecture. \item Calculate the sensitivities of other neural network models such as Probabilistic Radial Basis Function Network (PRBFN) or Recurrent Neural Network (RNN) \end{itemize}
+Improving the information given by these methods will have value for exploratory data-analysis and characterization of relationships among variables.
+Future versions of the package may include additional functionalities as: \begin{itemize} \item Parallelizing the sensitivity calculations when workers registered to work in parallel are detected. \item Calculating the sensitivities of the output variables with regard to the output of hidden neurons, in order to obtain the importance of each hidden neuron and helping to select the optimal network structure. \item Calculating the sensitivities of other neural network models such as Probabilistic Radial Basis Function Network (PRBFN) or Recurrent Neural Network (RNN). \item Calculating the second order partial derivatives of an MLP model to analyze the effect of interactions between two input variables. \item Develop a statistic to determine if the relationship between the output and input is linear. \end{itemize}